acts-project/detray/README.md

 This is a C++17 header only library for detector surface intersections using different algebra plugin libraries.
 It follows the navigation and propagation concept of ACTS, however, with an attempt to create a geometry without polymorphic inheritance structure.

+## Detray HLS
+Together with [Vecmem](https://github.com/acts-project/vecmem/tree/hls) this branch implements a Vitis compatible version of Detray.
+Instructions and the environment to compile the kernel and host can be found in [this repository](https://github.com/JasmijnB/detray-fpga).

 ## Requirements and dependencies
 #### OS & compilers: